Skip to main content

 16. carries out the responsibilities arising from the labour law in relation to staff, including staff performance appraisal, in the correct manner.

 If a teaching head conducts classes and other educational and childcare activities, the appraisal also covers the mandatory criteria for the performance appraisal of teachers and one criterion chosen by the head from among additional criteria for the teacher appraisal.
-For a full list of mandatory and additional criteria of the teacher performance appraisal, see the section “Internal quality assurance: teacher performance appraisal” below.
+For a full list of mandatory and additional criteria for teacher performance appraisal, see the section “Internal quality assurance: teacher performance appraisal” below.

-If the head does not conduct classes and other educational and childcare activities, the appraisal also covers the following two mandatory criteria for the teacher performance appraisal:
+If the head does not conduct classes and other educational and childcare activities, the appraisal also covers the following two mandatory criteria for teacher performance appraisal:

 • have knowledge of children’s rights, including the rights set out in the UN Convention on the Rights of the Child of 20 November 1989, safeguard these rights, and be guided by pupils’ well-being, care for their health and respect for their personal dignity;